hwennnn/EduFi-3.5-Student/README.md

 With this generalised backend server, there would be only one server endpoint surfaced to the client.
 This could improve backend security by preventing abusing of the backend microservice server as those microservices server endpoint are not opened to the public.

-For example, when the user wants to create a passenger account, the http request containing passenger information will be sent to the generalised server `port 5000`.
-The server will then redirect the request to the passenger microservice for the passenger account creation.
+For example, when the user wants to update his student particulars, the http request containing student information will be sent to the generalised server `http://localhost:9210/server`.
+The server will then redirect the request to the student microservice for the update student particulars.
 The result will then sent back to the originated frontend server.

 ## API Documentation